3pillarlabs/ios-PDFexporter/ReadMe.md

 ## Important notes

-Images need to be used in Asset Catalog as vector .pdf files.
-Apple provides support for vectorial images starting with Xcode 6 and iOS 7.
-Regular images are drawn at their actual size.
+- Images need to be used in Asset Catalog as vector .pdf files (Apple provides support for vectorial images starting with Xcode 6 and iOS 7)
+- Regular images are drawn at their actual size.
 At a high zoom level, the images look pixelated.
-Drawing is supported only on main thread.
+- Drawing is supported only on main thread.

-Also if you feel the need for a small demo please check the demo project branch, add the framework and you are good to go.
+Also if you feel the need for a small demo please check the [demo project](https://github.com/3pillarlabs/ios-PDFexporter/tree/feature/PDFExporter-Swift-Demo-v2.0) branch.

 ## License